 Gilly McKenzie our Mentor Coordinator, talks about how she set up the premises for the Mentoring Support Service.

-“215 is a place of calm and acceptance and is a source of support and advice as well as tea, coffee and biscuits for our students.
+“Our mentoring space is a place of calm and acceptance and is a source of support and advice as well as tea, coffee and biscuits for our students.
 The Refreshment Area is used by students for lunch, for study or for just taking a quiet moment away from campus.
-Students use the fridge, the microwave and toaster to prepare lunch as 215 is a calm place to eat.
+Students use the fridge, the microwave and toaster to prepare lunch as its a calm place to eat.

 Students also use the facilities if they require a quiet place for study, mentoring session take priority however students are welcome to come and study in the mentoring rooms if they are free.
 The furniture in all the rooms is identical (only the colour panel on the bucket chairs and coffee tables varies) as some of our students have difficulty with colours, shapes, patterns and textures.
 This furniture was the best fit to avoid as many of those difficulties as I could find.
 The walls are coloured in a plain, neutral colour with nothing on the walls in any of the rooms, no mirrors, no decorations, no clocks and definitely no patronising motivational texts.